geodynamics/citcoms/README.md

 #### Output time (grep for 'DJB TIME')
 1. output time by Myr as well as/rather than number of time steps
     - modifications made in main time loop in bin/Citcom.c
     - needs testing
-1. exit code when 0 Ma reached (TODO)
+1. exit time loop for negative ages (\<1 Ma)
+    - exit\_at\_present

 ### Code features NOT implemented